fromothers/www.maxhallinan.com/posts/_drafts/2018-02-22-learning-the-language-of-functional-programming.md

 I remain uncomfortable with numbers.
 I know little about category theory and I don't know the difference between a contramap and a bifunctor.
-But I am working to change this, not because I want to join a pissing contest but because I remember the usefulness of the seemingly unuseful laws from eighth grade algebra.
+But I am working to change this because I remember the usefulness of the seemingly unuseful laws from eighth-grade algebra.

-The promise of functional programming is that knowing the law makes me a more capable programmer just as it made me a more capable math student.
+The promise of functional programming is that knowing the laws will make me a more capable programmer just as it made me a more capable math student.
 In this sense, the best functional programming language is the language of those laws.
-Whether or not I learn the laws through the use of a programming language, I must learn the laws to learn functional programming.
+Whether or not I learn the laws through the use of a programming language, I must learn the them to learn functional programming.
-The argument remains that the theory doesn't have to come first.
+The argument remains that the theory can be learned later, after learning the techniques.
 I suppose this is true.
 But I wonder how an Elm programmer is ever made aware of the theory.
 How can the language make me aware when it avoids the subject?
 It is not necessarily the responsibility of the language to convey the theory to the programmer.
-Nonetheless, the language must do so if it claims to be a useful tool for teaching functional programming.
+Nonetheless, I am best served as a student of functional programming by a language that exposes me to these concepts.